 - Result panel—Display the search results in a panel that appears under the search box.
 You can define the maximum number of results to display per search source and choose to automatically select the first result.

 - Set link—Add a link to open a specific page, window, or section view in your app, or scroll to a specific block or the top of the page to show relevant search results in a corresponding widget.
+This setting appears when Result panel is turned off.

 When you configure message actions for the Search widget, you can choose from the following triggers depending on the search source.